MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

 \subsection{Senior Component}

-As the bridge between multiple teachers and Junior component, the Senior component aims to integrate different score sequences from teachers and generate soft labels suitable for the Junior model to learn.
-There are two parts of input for the Senior, the top K scores $S_{top}$ from the Junior and multiple score sequences $\{S_{T1}, S_{T1},\dots, S_{Tm}\}$ ($m$ is the number of teachers) from the teacher models.
-All of the above sequences have length K corresponding to K candidate entities in $C_{top}$.
+As the bridge between multiple teachers and the Junior component, the Senior component aims to integrate different score sequences from teachers and generate soft labels $L_{top}$ suitable for the Junior component.
+There are two parts of input sending from teachers to the Senior component, the top-K Junior scores $S_{top}$ and multiple score sequences $\{S_{T1}, S_{T1},\dots, S_{Tm}\}$ ($m$ is the number of teachers) from the teacher models.
+All of the above sequences have length $K$ corresponding to $K$ candidate entities in $C_{top}$.
+In the Senior component, we utilize two mechanisms for knowledge integration: